com-lihaoyi/mill/readme.md

 Until then, let's keep Mill private.
 If someone wants to poke their nose in and see what's going on, we should expect them to contribute code!

+### Release Criteria

+The final milestone before a public release, is for Mill to be able to fully substitute SBT in developing the following projects:

+- https://github.com/lihaoyi/mill: a single-scala-version, single-platform Scala
+  project

+- https://github.com/lihaoyi/acyclic: a Scala project cross-published against Scala {2.10, 2.11, 2.12}

+- https://github.com/playframework/play-json: a Scala project with multiple submodules partially-cross-published against Scala {2.10, 2.11, 2.12} X {JVM,
+  JS}

+- https://github.com/lihaoyi/utest: a Scala project fully-cross-published
+  against Scala {2.10, 2.11, 2.12} X {JVM, JS, Native}

+Each of these are relatively simple projects.
+Satisfying all of their requirements (codegen, building, testing, publishing, etc.) and being happy with the Mill code necessary to do so (both in their build code, as well as Mill's own implementation).
+Meeting that baseline is the minimum we should support before advertising Mill to the general community